Spouse Visa Extension

 Spouse Visa extension costs

-The UKVI fee for extending a Spouse/Partner Visa (as of the beginning of 2019) is £1,033.
-For each dependant child extending their visa alongside yours, a further £1,033 is needed.
+The UKVI fee for extending a Spouse/Partner Visa is £1,048.
+For each dependent child extending their visa alongside yours, a further £1,048 is needed.

 Advice on Spouse Visa extensions

 Our Spouse & Partner Visa extension advice package pairs you with one of our specialist immigration lawyers in London.
 They will work closely with you to advise you on how to proceed with renewing your Spouse Visa.